Victorian-era cosmetics: Hair

-High society Victorian woman went for natural beauty in regards to cosmetics to appear pure and youthful however there was a need for hair treatments and products that sustained intricate hairstyles.
-For many cultures woman's hair is an expression of their femininity, and Victorian women were of no exception.
+High society Victorian women went for natural beauty in regards to cosmetics to appear pure and youthful.
+However, there was a need for hair treatments and products that sustained intricate hairstyles.
+For many cultures, women's hair is an expression of their femininity, and Victorian women were of no exception.
 Many nineteenth-century photographs show women with extremely long hair.
-The length of the hair, in particular, was a display of a women's health and was well taken care of.
+The length of the hair, in particular, was a display of a woman's health and was well taken care of.
 Both men and women used products to promote hair growth.
 Since the use of cosmetics on societal women was limited, hair was kept well groomed.
-Victorian women would braid their hair, use hair wigs and apply heat to make tight curls.
+Victorian women would braid their hair, use hair wigs, and apply heat to make tight curls.
 The Victorian era was a period in which it was more possible for women to focus on personal hygiene than it was in previous generations.

 Perfume

 Natural scents were considered to be appropriate, while more overwhelming smells were associated with promiscuity.
 Queen Victoria considered floral scents to be the most appropriate for women to wear.
-Perfumes used included different types of floral such as lavender, violets, rose, and other citrus scents - the most popular apparently being violets - as well as infused herbs such as rosemary to help enhance the scents.
+Perfumes often used flowers such as lavender, violet, and rose - with violet being among the most popular - as well as citrus scents, and were sometimes infused with herbs such as rosemary to enhance the scent.
 Perfume was typically used on clothing, hair and handkerchiefs as opposed to on the skin.